Table of Contents

 Oxalates can also be toxic to predators.
 In an experiment, one group of larvae were fed a diet high in oxalates.
-The researchers found that they larvae with high oxalate consumption didn’t grow as large [*].
+The researchers found that the larvae with high oxalate consumption didn’t grow as large .

 Part of the way oxalates lead to higher mortality rates is because they bind to nutrients and reduce their bioavailability.
 They’re actually a sneaky way to make the diets the predators are eating much less nutritious.

-Many insects recognize this and avoid foods with high amount of oxalates.
-In one study, researchers applied calcium oxalate to the outside of funghi and flies stopped feeding on the mushrooms.
+Many insects recognize this and avoid foods high in oxalates.
+In one study, researchers applied calcium oxalate to the outside of fungi and flies stopped feeding on the mushrooms.

 High Oxalate Foods…This is a Big Problem with Keto